fabiobeltratti/PPUN2D/README.md

 # **PPUN2D** – Post-Processing Tool for Unstructured 2D CFD Solutions

 **PPUN2D** (*Post-Processing Unstructured 2D Data*) is a C++ software developed for the aerodynamic force computation and drag decomposition from CFD solutions on **unstructured 2D grids**.
+The code originates from the structure and methodology of *UBF2D*, a structured-grid code developed by Dr. Mauro Minervino (CIRA) and by the University of Naples "Federico II" (https://github.com/m-minervino/UBF2D).
 It supports both **near-field** and **far-field** approaches and includes Green-Gauss gradient reconstruction and domain decomposition techniques.
 The software is intended for academic and research purposes.

 > Developed at the *Italian Aerospace Research Centre (CIRA)*, in collaboration with the *University of Naples Federico II* as part of a master's thesis project.